 When you have a corporate video client to appease, however, shooting in your hotel room is probably not going to fly.
 So the terrible conference room they’ve reserved for you?
 That’s where you’re shooting the interviews.
 And it’s up to you to make it look great.

-The Light Storm is very solid and has immense light output for its size, and the quality of the light has a very high CRI value of 95+.
+The Light Storm panel is very solid and has immense light output for its size, and the quality of the light has a very high CRI value of 95+.
 You can power them with AC or batteries, and they have a convenient remote that allows you to adjust output and color while standing behind your camera and watching your frame.

-The Light Storms have the power and feel of much more expensive LED 1x1 lights, but they’re still quite affordable.
+The Light Storm panels have the power and feel of much more expensive LED 1x1 lights, but they’re still quite affordable.
 They are definitely nowhere near as portable as the Aputure Amaran lights (which we prefer for the documentary kit), but for promo shoots they’re perfect.
 In fact, combining the two types of lights for a 3 point kit is easy to do, since the Aputure remote can control all the lights.

 If you’re having trouble choosing between the daylight or bi-color version, the daylight version has twice the output, but of course you’ll need colored gels for anything but a day rated white balance.
 In our experience, the bi color is more than enough light for indoor interviews, but it has difficulty competing against the sun in outdoor interviews.
 So if you plan on doing anything outdoors, the LS1S would be better.
-If you’re doing mostly indoor shoots, the bi-color is so much more convenient.
+If you’re doing mostly indoor shoots, the bi-color is very convenient.

 You’ll want to use some sort of diffusion for your key light, and the simplest solution out there is the D-Fuse Softbox.
 There are better and bigger light sources out there, but for us, the D-Fuse does a good enough job that anything more complex or expensive starts to have diminishing returns.

-You can read more a more in-depth discussion on using Aputure LED lights for various shooting in this article.
+You can read more a more in-depth discussion on using Aputure LED panel lights for various shooting in this article.

 Conclusion: What’s next for your video production company?